jamespfennell/transiter/ROADMAP.md

 - Fix the Helm Chart to match the Docker compose configuration.

+- When the scheduler schedules a task, put an expiration equal to say 80% of the auto update period.

 - Introduce an alembic DB migrations systems.

 - Introduce a settings DB table